Indefinite Leave to Remain and New Appendix on Continuous Residence Requirements

 If you entered the UK on a visa and are subject to Immigration controls then you may want to apply to settle in the UK by submitting an application to the Home Office for Indefinite Leave to Remain.
 As well as meeting the general eligibility criteria for an application for Indefinite Leave to Remain you will also need to meet the continuous residence requirement for your visa category.

-Many Indefinite Leave to Remain applicants find it strange to think that as well as meeting all the ILR general eligibility criteria they have to meet the continuous residence requirement to be able to settle in the UK but the residence requirement is designed to prevent visa applicants securing work visas, family visas or other types of visa and then using the visa as a means to later apply for Indefinite Leave to Remain without having actually lived in the UK during the period of their visa.
+Many Indefinite Leave to Remain applicants find it strange to think that as well as meeting all the ILR general eligibility criteria they have to meet the appendix continuous residence requirement to be able to settle in the UK but the residence requirement is designed to prevent visa applicants securing work visas, family visas or other types of visa and then using the visa as a means to later apply for Indefinite Leave to Remain without having actually lived in the UK during the period of their visa.
 Continuous residence, for the purposes of an Indefinite Leave to Remain application, is therefore about the minimum residence requirements during your visa to meet the eligibility criteria for Indefinite Leave to Remain.

 What visa categories do the statement of Immigration Rules changes apply to?